-We often talk about our love of exploring our National Park system, but there are so many incredible state parks across the USA that deserve attention as well.
+We often talk about our love of exploring U.S. National Parks, but there are so many incredible state parks across the USA that deserve attention as well.
 State parks make for fantastic travel destinations, not only for their lack of crowds seen at the more popular national parks, but also for their enjoyable hiking and camping options.

 You don’t have to travel to Utah to see sandstone arches!
-Visit Natural Bridge State Resort Park in the Red River Gorge area of eastern Kentucky to explore this beautiful and unique landscape in the East, with over 200 natural arches within a 10-mile radius, plus cliffs, caves, and gorges.
+Visit Natural Bridge State Resort Park in the Red River Gorge area of eastern Kentucky to explore this beautiful and unique landscape in the East.
+There are over 200 natural arches within a 10-mile radius of this Kentucky state park, plus cliffs, caves, and gorges.

 The main attraction at Natural Bridge is the 65-foot tall and 78-foot wide sandstone arch that it is named for.
 You can get to the top of the arch in two ways: via the sky lift, a ski lift-type ride to the top, or along any of several hiking trails to the top.

 You can also start a hike from the ground level, near the lodge.
 With over a dozen hiking trails of various lengths and difficulties to choose from, you have lots of options for exploring this unique area and all of its natural beauty.

 Besides hiking, the park offers plenty of other activities.
 Cool off with a swim in the pool or rent a paddleboat, canoe, or kayak to explore the 60-acre lake.
 The park is also an ideal location for birding or fishing.
 In addition, many ranger-led activities are available every week.

 An experienced square dance caller leads participants through Appalachian square dancing, line dances, two-stepping, waltzes, polkas, and more.
-December 10, 2016, is the park’s annual holiday celebration, The Holidays at Hemlock Lodge, with decorations, visits with Santa, and special holiday meals.
+December, is the park’s annual holiday celebration, The Holidays at Hemlock Lodge, with decorations, visits with Santa, and special holiday meals.

 The park has two campgrounds, plus offers lodging in Hemlock Lodge or one of the park’s cabins.
 Hemlock Lodge has 35 rooms with private balconies and is open year-round.
 Visitors can enjoy meals at Sandstone Arches Restaurant, which features classic favorites as well as some Kentucky specialties.

 Besides a being a designated Geological Area, Red River Gorge is also a National Natural Landmark and a National Archeological District and is on the National Register of Historical Places.
 The Red River Gorge area features its own camping facilities, with the Koomer Ridge Campground.

 Enjoy a leisurely drive along the Red River Gorge Scenic Byway or hike along any of dozens of trails.
 Don’t miss the expansive views of the gorge and rock formations from Chimney Top Rock.